IGNORANCE

 Leaders know that excellence is a value, not an object.
 They strive for both excellence and success.
 Excellence is the measurement you make of yourself in assessing what you do and how well you do it.
 Success is an external perception that others have of you.

 Leaders possess a mental and physical intensity that causes them to seek control, take command, assume the mantle of responsibility and focus on the objective(s) .
-Leaders do not evidence self-doubt as they are comfortable within themselves that what they are doing is right which, in turn, gives them the courage to take action.
+Leaders do not evidence self-doubt as they are comfortable within themselves that what they are doing is right which, in turn, gives them the courage to take action.4.
+Dedication

 Leaders are dedicated in mind, body and spirit to their organization and to achievement.
 They are action-oriented, not passive, and prefer purposeful activity to the status quo.
 They possess an aura or charisma that sets them apart from others with whom they interact,